 But the yield from the plant is too low and generating quantities to meet demand could be tricky.
 This is where scientists at Edinburgh University in the UK come in.
 They have been developing a technique to engineer a variety of the plant with much higher yields.

-Part of a 29 x 25-minute documentary series produced for the BBC.
+This film is one of 57 x 25-minute documentaries produced for the BBC in the multiple series KILL OR CURE.
 These films can be bought individually or as a series.